Tad Lincoln: White House years

 Upon their father's election as President, both Tad and Willie moved into the White House and it became their new playground and home.
 At the request of Mrs. Lincoln, Julia Taft brought her younger brothers, 14-year-old "Bud" (Horatio Nelson Taft Jr., 1847–1915) and 12-year-old "Holly" (Halsey Cook Taft, 1849–1897), to the White House, and they became playmates of the two young Lincolns.

 In February 1862, both Lincoln boys contracted typhoid fever and both boys were bedridden.
 Willie died on February 20, while Tad recovered.
 However he cried frequently for a month, not only for his brother's death, but for the loss of his other two playmates Bud and Holly, for his mother sent them away after Willie's death, because they reminded her too much of him.
 After Willie's death, Tad's parents became even more lenient toward Tad's behavior, and Tad spent nearly all his time with his father.

 During the time his father was alive, Tad was impulsive and unrestrained, and did not attend school.
 John Hay wrote that the boy's numerous tutors in the White House usually quit in frustration.
 Tad had free run of the White House, and there are stories of him interrupting presidential meetings, collecting animals, charging visitors to see his father, and more.

+A likely apocryphal story states that Abraham pardoned Tad's Christmas turkey in 1863, which according to the myth, served as the inspiration for modern turkey pardons for Thanksgiving (a holiday that was nationalized that year under Abraham's presidency).
+The story was not published until after Abraham's death, and its context suggests that it was a fable not unlike George Washington and the cherry tree.
+The tradition of Thanksgiving turkey presentations did not begin until 1947, and the pardon portion was not added until 1989, with George H. W. Bush remarking that the pardon reference originated at the whim of his speechwriter.